-While we welcome diverse and inclusive artists, we are the only film festival to champion diverse women 50 and older, through programs inspired by the spirit and values of NYC's diverse cultures.
-Founded during the Covid19 pandemic, AFF is excited to move forward with its March 2022 Festival.
+While we welcome diverse, multigenerational artists, we are the only film festival to champion diverse women 50 and older.
+Our programs are inspired by the spirit and values of NYC's diverse cultures.
+Founded during the Covid19 pandemic, ALFF is excited to move forward with seasonal programs.

 Black, Indigenous, and People of Color (BIPOC) filmmakers and creatives are also championed and encouraged to submit their work to the Festival.

-Our goal is to discover and showcase talented filmmakers and help promote their work!
+Our goal is to discover, showcase, and promote talented filmmakers.

-Award categories may include Best Narrative, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening/Home, Pet/Animal story, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.
+Categories and themes may include Best Narrative on Families, Communities, Society, Culture, Romance, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening, Home, Pet/Animal story, Environment, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.

 Films previously exhibited publicly—either theatrically, via television, VOD, or internet broadcast—are eligible for submission.
 Festival participation does not disqualify submissions to the Festival.

 All filmmakers must provide accurate and complete information when submitting to the Festival including the following specifications: